w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 Conviction locks are calculated from the time the referendum ended but are applied when you remove the vote.

-For example, if you voted with conviction 1x with 10
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, those 10
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will be locked for 7 days after the referendum ends (assuming you are on the winning side).
+For example, if you voted with conviction 1x with 10 DOT, those 10 DOT will be locked for 7 days after the referendum ends (assuming you are on the winning side).
 If you remove the vote 3 days after the referendum ended, your tokens will be locked for 4 more days.
 If you remove it on the 8th day after the end of the referendum, the tokens can be unlocked right away (after you remove the vote).
 When you remove the vote, the lock expiration block is calculated and added to the chain state.

 If you voted on multiple referenda, and you are on the winning side of all those referenda, you will get multiple conviction voting locks for all those referenda. **Locks do not stack**; the length and